marcelbialas/monza-booking-api/README.md

 # Booking API with Google Calendar Integration

 This Node.js Express API handles appointment scheduling by interfacing with the Google Calendar API to retrieve available time slots and create bookings.
+The project is not in active development and is partially incomplete.

 ## Features